 The output you will get after executing the above-specified pwd command will be like the output shown below:

-3. Print all the locations containing executable named pwd:
+3. Print all the locations containing an executable named pwd:

 $ type -a pwd